 - If a segment of a population is at higher risk for hospitalization, a visit to the ED, or death resulting from cold exposure in Minnesota.

-- Allow for a better understanding of cold-related illness trends over time.
+- Allow for a better understanding of spatial and temporal trends in cold-related illness.

 - How average winter temperature relates to cold-related illness by year.